Double Poisson extensions: Double Ore Extensions

 \section{Double Ore Extensions}

-Let us recall a left double Ore extension, shortly a left double extension, of an algebra $R$ defined in \cite[\S1]{ZhZh}.
-(In which it is called a {\it right} double extension.)
-Let $\Bbb F$ be a commutative ${\bf k}$-algebra and let $R$ be an $\Bbb F$-algebra.
-An $\Bbb F$-algebra $A$ containing $R$ as a subalgebra is said to be a {\it left double extension} of $R$ if $A$ is generated by $R$ and two new variables $y_1,y_2$ such that \begin{itemize} \item $y_1$ and $y_2$ satisfy a relation
+Let us recall a right double Ore extension, shortly a right double extension, of an algebra $R$ defined in \cite[\S1]{ZhZh}.
+Let $\Bbb F$ be a commutative ${\bf k}$-algebra and $R$ be an $\Bbb F$-algebra.
+An $\Bbb F$-algebra $A$ containing $R$ as a subalgebra is said to be a {\it right double extension} of $R$ if $A$ is generated by $R$ and two new variables $y_1,y_2$ such that \begin{itemize} \item $y_1$ and $y_2$ satisfy a relation